peterkhe1999/CheatSheet/OSEP/README.md

 cp /etc/passwd /tmp/testpasswd
 ```

-To elevate our privileges
+To elevate our privileges:

-The dynamic linker ignores LD_PRELOAD when the user's effective UID (EUID) does not match its real UID, e.g., when running commands as sudo.
+The dynamic linker ignores `LD_PRELOAD` when the user's effective UID (EUID) does not match its real UID, e.g., when running commands as `sudo`.

 We might be lucky and have `env_keep+=LD_PRELOAD` set in `/etc/sudoers`, but it's not likely.

-The env_keep setting specifically allows certain environment variables to be passed into the sudo session when calls are made.
+The `env_keep` setting specifically allows certain environment variables to be passed into the `sudo` session when calls are made.
 By default this is turned off.

-To explicitly set LD_PRELOAD when calling sudo in `.bashrc`.
+Explicitly set `LD_PRELOAD` when calling sudo in `.bashrc`.

 `alias sudo="sudo LD_PRELOAD=/home/offsec/evil_geteuid.so"`